 How to file a personal injury claim in Milwaukee Contact an experienced trial attorney

 How do I sue for a personal injury?

 A personal injury case officially begins when you file a complaint in state court.
 The 3 parts needed are the summons, complaint and filing fees.
 The case must be filed within 3 years of discovery of the injury per Wisconsin's Statute of Limitations.
-Contact a personal injury lawyer with real trial experience to discuss your case and options.
+Contact a personal injury lawyer with real trial experience to file a lawsuit.
 To win a personal injury lawsuit, you need to prove 3 items: 1) The at-fault party was negligent.
 2) The party's negligence caused your injury.
 3) Your injuries caused physical or mental harm.

 Anyone can file a personal injury lawsuit against another person, business or government body.
 A personal injury claim is a demand for financial compensation after you’ve been wrongly injured in an accident.
 By definition, a person, business or government body must be at fault or partially at fault for your injuries.